christiaanderidder/brink-renovent-hru/README.md

 # Brink Renovent Excellent Home Automation
 This repository contains collection of information and configuration files needed for automating the Brink Renovent Excellent 400 heat recuperation unit (HRU / WTW)
-The technniques here will likeley work for other Brink devices as well.
+The technniques here will likely work for other Brink devices as well.

+** I am not resposible for any damage you might do to your device, nor will I provide any support besides the information given below **

+The guide below was tested on the following devices, configured for [demand ventilation](https://www.brinkclimatesystems.nl/documenten/demand-controlled-ventilation-2-0-installation-instructions-gb-611586.pdf)
+- Brink Renovent Excellent 400 4/0 R
+- Brink Zone Valve
+- 3 Brink CO2 sensors
+- Brink Air Control

 Broadly speaking there are two protocols that are commonly used to automate the system:
 - The RJ12 connector used for 3/4-way physical switches and RF switches